 The P.W.
 Westerlund House, designated “The House of Romance”, was the first of three houses to be built Economy of construction and convenience were billed as the main features of the house.

 The Home of Happiness was the second FHA sponsored demonstration home in Willo.
 The Arizona State Fireman’s Association sponsored the Miracle demonstration home in Willo.
 This home, which was endorsed by the FHA, promoted the use of fireproof construction materials such as adobe, cement, steel and asbestos.

 Unlike the architecturally diverse subdivisions developed during the 1920’s, the subdivisions developed in Willo during the New Deal years are more uniform in appearance.
 This uniformity was a response of local developers to federal housing initiatives.

-FHA era houses were constructed in two basic styles: French Provincial and Monterey.
-The FHA borrowed the general shape of their homes from the Period Revival styles but stripped the houses of elaborate exterior details, ornamentation and finishes.
+Willo Historic District history continues when FHA era houses were constructed in two basic styles: French Provincial and Monterey styles.
+The FHA borrowed the general shape of their homes from the Period Revival styles.
+But, it stripped the houses of elaborate exterior details, ornamentation and finishes.
 Built when the private automobile had become the dominant mode of transportation, these buildings incorporate garages or carports into their design.

 Preserving Willo Neighborhood Character

 The History of Willo Historic District, with much effort, is to maintain the neighborhood’s character today.
 In 1986, Willo residents and city officials prepared the Willo Neighborhood Conservation plan.
 This was for addressing such quality-of life issues as the development of high-rise office buildings in the area.

 In 1990, a neighborhood coalition successfully promoted designation of Willo as a local historic district.
 With the continuing commitment of its residents, the Willo neighborhood remains proud of its past and preserving the neighborhood’s unique qualities for the future.